 How We Got Here & Where We're Headed

-More asylum-seekers are likely to be denied protections — and deported
+The Impact: Many asylum-seekers were denied protections — and deported

-Trump administration proposes a family detention rule to let U.S. jail immigrant children indefinitely
+9-7-2018: Trump administration proposes a family detention rule to let U.S. imprison immigrant children indefinitely

 “I’m not sure how the asylum process will go, but I hope that the United States lets us in.
 I have been violently assaulted, robbed, discriminated against so I can’t get work, I’ve had friends killed – I can’t go back there.”